alexyingchen/accessguide/designers.md

 -

-### D11.
+### D10.
 Make sure that the user knows where they are
-> I get confused easily when I click on a bunch of links, I end up having no idea where I am.
+> I just clicked on a bunch of links, now I'm not sure how to get back to the homepage.

 Provide information about the user’s location within a set of pages, like a breadcrumbs trail or a site map.